SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

-Therefore, when you break the strong references held by the ``john`` and ``number73`` variables, the reference counts do not drop to zero, and the instances are not destroyed by ARC:
+Therefore, when you break the strong references held by the ``john`` and ``number73`` variables, the reference counts do not drop to zero, and the instances are not deallocated by ARC:

 .. testcode:: referenceCycles
    :compile: true